Ahituv-lab/Asymmetron/venv/README.md

 	-patterns: Patterns to search, comma separated.
 Default is ++,--,+-,-+.
 	-orientation: Orient file(s) relative to annotated BED-formated file(s) and perform the analysis for the un-annotated file with the new annotations.
 	-bins: Number of bins to subdivide the analysis in.
 Default is 1, which does not perform this analysis.
+	-threshold: Threshold of p-value of consecutive patterns to save in new BED file.
 	-plots: Returns the associated plots of the asymmetries for each file.
+#### Outputs:
+	-Table of strand asymmetries for all patterns for each motif.
+	-BED files with the statistically significant consecutive regions.
+One file for each pattern for each file inputted.
+	-Histogram of expected and observed distribution of consecutive patterns.

 ### 2. contained_asymmetries.py
 #### Input requirements: